Peach PRC: 2021–2024: "Josh", Republic Records signing and debut EP

 On 21 February 2021, The Music Network confirmed Peach had signed with Island Records in Australia and Republic Records in the US.
 Her debut major label single "Josh" was released on 26 February 2021.
 Discussing the song, she said: "It's very special to me, because it captured a real moment.
 I was a bit down when I was writing one day.
 My ex, Josh, kept calling me over and over again.
 He called all of the time, because he was trying to get back with me.
 I thought I had blocked him though.
 Since he didn't stop bothering me, I wrote the song about him.
 It's a true story, but it's meant to be fun and colourful."
 The song debuted at number 38 on the ARIA Singles Chart.
 On 25 June, Peach released the single "Symptomatic".
 On 22 October, Peach released the two-track single "I've Been Bad, Santa" / "Christmas Kinda Sucks".
 On 5 November, Curnow released the single "Heavy".
-On 10 January 2022, Curnow leaked a song on her TikTok called "God Is a Freak," without telling her label.
+On 10 January 2022, Curnow leaked a song on her TikTok called "God Is a Freak", without telling her label.
 The snippet went viral and after fan demand, the song was released on 4 February 2022.

 On 3 February 2023, Peach announced her debut extended play, Manic Dream Pixie, which was released on 28 April 2023.
 Peach's EP entered the ARIA Albums Chart at number 1 on 5 May 2023.

 The compilation Chapter 1: Singles Collection was released in November 2024.

-2025: "Sweet n Low" & "Miss Erotica"
+2025–present: New singles and debut studio album

 In July 2025, Peach released the single "Sweet n Low".
-In November 2025, Peach released "Miss Erotica".
+In November 2025, Peach released "Miss Erotica", the first single of her debut studio album Porcelain, which she announced in December 2025 alongside the release of the second single of the album, "Out Loud".
+Peach released the third single of the album, "Back to You", on 15 January 2026.
+Porcelain was released on 6 April 2026.